Keep Playing (featuring Mini S’mores Cupcakes)

 - Carefully add the boiling water and mix thoroughly.

-- Using the tablespoon scoop or #70 scooper, drop a scant tablespoons of cake batter on top of the baked graham cracker layers.
+- Using the tablespoon scoop or #70 scooper, drop a scant tablespoon of cake batter on top of the baked graham cracker layers.
 The cake batter should not touch the top of the cupcake skirts, but will be close.

 - Place one mini marshmallow in the center of each cupcake and then bake at 350 degrees for 20 minutes.